dkimhw/launch_school/js_109/js_109_written.md

   * If you change an array's length to a larger value - the array expands to the new size - however, the new elements do not get initialized.

-    * Why does unset array elements return `undefined`.
+    * Why does unset array elements return `undefined`?

     ```javascript
     let arr = [];